infiniteflight/infiniteflight-docs/legal/safeguarding.md

-1.5 - It is considered the responsibility of all parties involved in Infinite Flight to ensure the protection of children and vulnerable users and provide support where needed
+1.5 - It is considered the responsibility of all parties involved with Infinite Flight to ensure the protection of children and vulnerable users and provide support where needed